• Skip to primary navigation

 • All-purpose flour: make sure you measure it correctly.

-• Sugar: Two kinds of sugar: icing sugar for the dough and granulated sugar for the coating.
-You can sub the granulated sugar with pearl sugar if you can get it.
+• Sugar: There are two kinds of sugar: icing sugar for the dough and granulated sugar for the coating.
+If you can get pearl sugar, you can substitute it for the granulated sugar.

 • Marzipan paste: a small amount, about the size of a walnut.
 I love the flavor they add to the heidesand cookies.
-And not only taste, but it also makes the dough stable and easier to work with.
+It not only tastes good, but it also makes the dough stable and easier to work with.

-• Vanilla: Typically, you would use vanilla sugar, which is very common in Germany, it comes in small packets, and it costs almost nothing.
-However, if it's not available where you live, replace it with ½ teaspoon vanilla extract.
+• Vanilla: Typically, you would use vanilla sugar, which is very common in Germany.
+It comes in small packets and costs almost nothing.
+However, if it's unavailable where you live, replace it with ยฝ teaspoons vanilla extract.

-• Lemon: You will need some of the zest for flavoring the dough.
+• Lemon: You will need some of the zest to flavor the dough.
 Make sure you use an organic, unwaxed, and well-washed lemon.

 How to make the cookies?